 British Ambassador to United Arab Emirates

-We work with the UAE to improve links between our two countries.
-We have a shared agenda in many areas of political and practical co-operation, borne of many years of collaboration since before the UAE was formed.
+We work with the United Arab Emirates to improve links between our two countries.
+We have a shared agenda in many areas of political and practical co-operation, borne of many years of collaboration since before the United Arab Emirates was formed.

-If you’re in UAE and you urgently need help (eg if you’ve been attacked, arrested or lost your passport), call the British embassy in Dubai: 04 309 4444 or Abu Dhabi: 02 610 1100 as soon as possible.
-If you’re in the UK and concerned about a British national in UAE, call 020 7008 1500.
+If you’re in the United Arab Emirates and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call 02 610 1100 or 04 309 4444.
+If you’re in the UK and worried about a British national in the United Arab Emirates, call 020 7008 1500.

 Get an emergency travel document

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.